 The things kids are pressured into by their peers: risk-taking for fun, experimenting with alcohol and drugs, “hooking up” (if you don’t know what this means, you’d better find out), bullying, sexting, breaking the law – the list goes on.

 Sadly, it’s so easy for the kids who are “with it” to lash out at even the smallest failure to conform.
 The cost is the failure to create the real identity that every young person craves, a failure that can, once again, erode self-esteem.

 It pains me to say this, but many teenagers have committed suicide over this.

 And there’s more.
 But I’m writing a blog post, not a book, and I think the point is made.

 Actually, there are always some teens who do “get it,” even though most don’t.
 When I was in high school, I admired a few of my fellow students who seemed to have wisdom that I lacked.
 I wondered how they came by it, and I tried to learn from them.

 I suspect their parents had cultivated the kind of parent-teen relationship in which the sharing of life wisdom and practical, realistic insights could happen.
 I’m sure most of this wisdom didn’t come in the form of a lecture.
 More likely, the moms and dads made their points while enjoying something with their teen: an ice cream cone, a sport, an outing, or after a movie.

 Wouldn’t it be great if your teen could make meaningful friendships without getting caught up in the BS of the teen culture?

-The context for this article is the subject of Chapter 9 of my new book: How Your Teen Can Grow a Smarter Brain.
+My new book: How Your Teen Can Grow a Smarter Brain.
 Teens who can think critically absorb wisdom more easily.